DanKotlyar/PYTHON-ISOTOPIC-DEPLETION-PACKAGE/docs/Manual/index.rst

 perform a transmutation and/or decay simulation.

 	1. :ref:`Decay and transmutation data generation <datagen>`: define a single or multiple ``TransmutationData`` containers.

+		1.1.
+The user can move directly to step 2, or

+		1.2.
+Define pre-generated cross sections sets and time-dependent traces using :ref:`xsinterface`.

 	2. :ref:`Execute depletion <deplete>`: set depletion or decay history, and solve the Bateman equations.
 	3. :ref:`Post-process results <postprocess>`: a dedicated container to store only result attributes, and methods to obtain specific values and plot results.